farlee2121/DevEssentialsBlog/content/draft/2022-12-18-Facilitated-architecture.md

 This may have started with [What is Software Design](https://www.developerdotstar.com/mag/articles/reeves_design.html) by Jack Reeves, but has become interwoven with many of my beliefs about software.

 I see [the whole software lifecycle as design](../posts/Whats-Your-Duck-V2/2022-06-16-1-Software-as-Clarity.md).
-The details of implementation are part of clarifying the problem.
-Issues uncovered in implementation often reveal truths of the problem we're solving, details we overlooked from a higher viewpoint.
+The details of implementation are part of clarifying the problem being solved.
+Issues uncovered in implementation often reveal truths of the business problem we're solving.
-Solving these problems is a matter of design and can undermine overarching information hiding efforts if done incorrectly.
+Solving these issues is can change modeled concepts, structure, and contracts.
+These are design choices and their impacts may not be small.
-Thus, there is not mechanical implementation phase.
+Thus, there is no mechanical implementation phase.
 Everything is design.
 There is no breakdown between design time and implementation time.

-If all coding is design, and those design choices can under mine larger decisions, then
+If all coding is design, and those design choices can undermine larger decisions, then
 - all developers participate in system design
-- design checks must also span across the change lifecycle
+- design checks must continue through the work's whole lifecycle

+As Alberto Brandolini said "it is the developer’s assumptions which get shipped to production".

 This poses some challenges.
-Not every contributor will have a robust understanding of design.
+Not every contributor will have a robust understanding of software design.
-The task can't be centralized, yet there must also be quality control.
+The design can't be centralized, yet there must also be quality control.
-Hand-holding more junior contributors at all times is not feasible, and regularly sending back work is demoralizing.
+Hand-holding junior contributors at all times is not feasible, and regularly sending back work is demoralizing.

 So, the question is: how do we facilitate good design choices?

-I wish I had magical answer to that question.
+I wish I had a magical answer to that question.

 Some qualities I think are necessary
 - the process should grow contributors toward shared understanding
-- the team should have opportunity ensure key outcomes (and assume group ownership)
+- the team should have checkpoints to ensure key outcomes (and assume group ownership)
 - Decisions should be bounded to simplify the average contribution
 - expectations should be encoded and available to all

 At first blush, these qualities mesh well with other techniques I already use.

-Domain-driven design identifies sub-domain, which are separable sub-problems.
+Domain-Driven Design identifies sub-domains, which are separable sub-problems.
 These sub-domains are effective boundaries for separting teams and creating high-level architectural boundaries.
 Making changes in other sub-domains requires consulting another team.
-This incentivized design choices isolated to only the owned sub-domain in order to avoid coordination with the other team.
+This incentivizes design choices isolated to the contributor's own sub-domain and that don't disrupt public contracts in order to avoid coordination with other teams.
+Wider impact changes automatically trigger extra review because they must been coordinated with other teams.
-It doesn't prevent coupling one sub-domain to assumptions of the others, but it does bias those assumptions to public contracts rather than internal workings.
+Separated sub-domains don't prevent one sub-domain from depending on internal knowledge of another sub-domain, but separate ownership does limit the convenience of such coupling.

 Sub-domains are not locked in stone.
 They evolve over time as the team identifies separable elements of the problem they're solving.
-These sub-domains can be guided by senior developers and team deliberations, then bound the average contributions without requiring continual design guidance from senior contributors.
+These sub-domains can be guided by senior developers and team deliberations.
+They then bound the scope of average contributions without requiring continual design guidance from senior contributors.

-Team-agreed domain boundaries also set a shared basis for review feedback.
-Review feedback can then grow each contributors understanding of the domain instead of potentially feeling like disconnected advice.
+Domain models also set a shared mental model for review feedback.
+Relating feedback to the domain model can grow shared understanding within the larger picture of the domain.
+This sets context for feedback both within a review and over time.
+Consistent context improves learning and decreases situations where feedback feels arbitrary.

 Architectural decision records (ADRs) are another tool tool that guides system design without handing down individual decisions.
-ADRs are simple documents capture some practice the team has decided to follow along with motivations for the decision and, usually, examples.
+ADRs are simple documents that capture a practice the team has decided to follow along with motivations for the decision and, usually, examples.
 ADRs can cover a wide variety of practices like design patterns, applications of certain technologies, naming schemes, and more.
 The key is that they are recorded and available to everyone.
 They set a baseline of shared expectation that can be debated and improved.
-They also make reviews more objective.
+They also make reviews more objective since there is a baseline for expectations.

 Pull requests are the key process step where design standards like domain models and ADRs can be enforced.
-The standard also improve pull requests by setting clear and consistent expectations.
+These standards also improves pull requests by setting clear and consistent expectations.

 Overall, I'm quite satisfied with this new articulation of how system design fits into team processes.
 I think it also clarifies the role of existing techniques like Domain Modeling and Architectural decision records.
+It also clarifies how control and high-level guidance can achieved without centralization.

 <!-- something about why clear standards for review are so important
 - junior contributor has a big picture to connect feedback into